|SEE OUR PHOTOS OF

 Red Kites, Buzzards, Sparrowhawks and Kestrels (often in the garden)

-Tawny Owls, Little Owls (babies born this year) and Barn Owls
+Tawny Owls, Little Owls (at least four babies born here in 2017) and Barn Owls

-Green Woodpecker, Lesser Spotted and Greater Spotted Woodpeckers (new family born this year)
+Green Woodpecker, Lesser Spotted and Greater Spotted Woodpeckers (new family born in 2017)

 Rooks, Jackdaws, Magpies, Cuckoos and Jays